Request support on coordination, information management, integration for nutrition outcomes or technical nutrition in emergencies assistance.

-Coordination mechanism: Nutrition in emergency cluster coordination includes one federal nutrition cluster, 6 technical working groups, 7 Provincial Nutrition clusters, Intercluster working groups led by Ministry of Home Affairs
+Coordination mechanism: Nutrition in emergency cluster coordination includes one federal nutrition cluster, 6 technical sub-working groups under NuTEC, 7 Provincial Nutrition clusters, Intercluster working groups led by Ministry of Home Affairs

 Year of activation: The nutrition cluster was established and activated in June 2010 and Nutrition cluster at the provincial level was activated in May 2020.